West Kalimantan: Government and administrative divisions

-Until 1999 the province was composed of six regencies (kabupaten) and the independent City (kota) of Pontianak.
-A seventh regency, Bengkayang, was formed on 20 April 1999 from part of Sambas Regency, and an eighth, Landak, was formed on 4 October 1999 from part of Mempawah Regency.
+Until 1999 the province was composed of six regencies (kabupaten) - Sambas, Pontianak, Ketapang, Kapuas Hulu, Sanggau and Sintang - and the independent City (kota) of Pontianak.
+A seventh regency, Bengkayang, was formed on 20 April 1999 from part of Sambas Regency, and an eighth, Landak, was formed on 4 October 1999 from part of Pontianak Regency.
 A second independent city, Singkawang, was formed on 21 June 2001 from part of Bengkayang Regency.
-On 18 December 2003 Sekadau Regency was cut out of Sanggau Regency, and Melawi Regency was cut out of Sintang Regency, while on 2 January 2007 North Kayong Regency was cut out of Ketapang Regency, and on 17 July 2007 Kubu Raya Regency was cut out of Mempawah Regency.
+On 18 December 2003 Sekadau Regency was cut out of Sanggau Regency, and Melawi Regency was cut out of Sintang Regency, while on 2 January 2007 North Kayong Regency was cut out of Ketapang Regency, and on 17 July 2007 Kubu Raya Regency was cut out of Pontianak Regency.
+In 2014 the residual part of Pontianak Regency was re-named as Mempawah.
 West Kalimantan is thus now subdivided into two cities and twelve regencies.

 About 29 per cent of the province's population lives in the Greater Pontianak area.
-The capitals, areas and populations at the 2010 and 2020 Censuses (as well as the official estimates as at mid 2023 of the regencies and cities are:
+The capitals, areas and populations at the 2010 and 2020 Censuses (as well as the official estimates as at mid 2025 of the regencies and cities are: